MeirZoref/Garage-manager/README.md

-Project in C# course - application for managing a garage with different vehicle types.
+Project in C# course - console application for managing a garage with different vehicle types.

+Developed by Ameed Mahamed and Meir Zoref.